United States presidential inauguration

-Between 73 and 79 days after the presidential election, the president-elect of the United States is inaugurated as president by taking the presidential oath of office.
-The inauguration takes place for each new presidential term, even if the president is continuing in office for a second term.
+Between seventy-three and seventy-nine days after the presidential election, the president-elect of the United States is inaugurated as president by taking the presidential oath of office.
+The inauguration takes place for each new presidential term, even if the president is continuing in office for another term.

 The first inauguration of George Washington took place on April 30, 1789.
-All subsequent public inaugurations from 1793 until 1933 were held on March 4, except in 1821, 1849, 1877, and 1917, when March 4 fell on a Sunday and the public inauguration ceremony took place on Monday, March 5.
-Since 1937, it has taken place at noon EST on January 20, the first day of the new term, except in 1957, 1985, and 2013, when January 20 fell on a Sunday.
+Subsequent public inaugurations from 1793 until 1933 were held on March 4, with the exceptions of those in 1821, 1849, 1877, and 1917, when March 4 fell on a Sunday, thus the public inauguration ceremony took place on Monday, March 5.
+Since 1937, it has taken place at noon Eastern time on January 20, the first day of the new term, except in 1957, 1985, and 2013, when January 20 fell on a Sunday.
 In those years, the presidential oath of office was administered on that day privately and then again in a public ceremony the next day, on Monday, January 21.
-The most recent presidential inauguration was held on January 20, 2021, when Joe Biden assumed office.
+The most recent presidential inauguration was held on January 20, 2025, when Donald Trump reassumed office.

 Recitation of the presidential oath of office is the only component in this ceremony mandated by the United States Constitution (in Article II, Section One, Clause 8).
-Though it is not a constitutional requirement, the chief justice typically administers the presidential oath of office.
-Since 1789, the oath has been administered at 59 scheduled public inaugurations, by 15 chief justices, one associate justice, and one New York state judge.
+Though it is not a constitutional requirement, the chief justice of the United States typically administers the presidential oath of office.
+Since 1789, the oath has been administered at sixty scheduled public inaugurations, by fifteen chief justices, one associate justice, and one New York state judge.
 Others, in addition to the chief justice, have administered the oath of office to several of the nine vice presidents who have succeeded to the presidency upon their predecessor's death or resignation intra-term.